laurenmiller4481/DS-340W/README.md

 We recommend running this notebook in a google colab environment.

 1. Upload all files contained within parent_paper_fixed_data to the colab environment.
 This can be done by clicking the files tab and clicking the upload button.
-Rename the dataset so it is named "reviews_with_prod_label.csv".
 2. Run each block of code in sequential order.
 There are thorough comments in the jupyter notebook detailing what each step accomplishes.

 # parent_paper_innovation -- Our innovation